Developing Film in Cannabis

 Cannabis: an ideal film developer candidate?

-Factory-made chemicals are often the easiest, fastest, cheapest, and best-resolving solution for developing black and white film.
+Factory-made chemicals are often the easiest, fastest, cheapest, and best-resolving solution for developing black-and-white film.

 My Vancouver lab uses Ilford DD-X, which yields excellent results in most cases.
-I just finished a bottle of Ilford Ilfosol 3, which was recommended for better results with my black and white film that expired in 1992.
+I just finished a bottle of Ilford Ilfosol 3, which was recommended for better results with my black-and-white film that expired in 1992.

-But black and white film developers can also be made at home.
+But black-and-white film developers can also be made at home.
 The most famous recipe is Caffenol — a simple mixture of instant coffee, vitamin C, and washing soda.
 Recipes that use beer, wine, garlic, and other organic compounds can be easily found online.
 Yet no one seems to have attempted to develop film in weed, according to the English internet (I’ve been recently pointed to Maconhol).
 That’s despite the plant’s 3,000-year history of cultivation and increasing availability after 95 years of prohibition.

 Cannabis is legal in Canada nationwide and it’s relatively inexpensive.
 Plants and seeds can be bought at nurseries and grown at home, yielding over 100g of dried flower for less than $100.